kgrid/kgrid-activator/README.md

 ## Overview
 As a key component of Knowledge Grid, an activator allows knowledge objects to be executable against collected data.

+For the information on the activator API and the usage of the activator, see [KGRID Activator API](api.md)

 ## Table of Contents

 1. [Build and Test Activator](#build-activator)